-Special Education Need and Disability (SEND) FAQs
+Special Education Need and Disability (SEND) Information Report

 Here are some frequently asked questions regarding the provision for pupils with Special Education and /or disability (SEN/D) in the mainstream school.
 If you have any further questions please contact the school.